LiamMSE/ML-Hackathon/README.md

 # ML-Hackathon
-This is the first big data I learnt from https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/#LeaderBoard, wth the help and reference of (https://varunbpatil.github.io/2018/12/25/genpact-ml-hackathon.html).
+This is the first big data project I learnt from https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/#LeaderBoard, wth the help and reference of (https://varunbpatil.github.io/2018/12/25/genpact-ml-hackathon.html).
 This is a self learning personal project, given the credit to https://varunbpatil.github.io/2018/12/25/genpact-ml-hackathon.html.
 My solution is ranking 12th in Jan26,2021.